JohnLCaron/rlauxe/docs/SamplePopulations.md

 So we need to set mvr_assort based on hasSingleCardStyle, just as with CLCA and OneAudit.

-## What about Ncast and Nphantom?
+## Ncast and Nphantom?

 When hasStyles = true, we can count the cards and see how many each contest has.
 Use that as Ncast, then add phantoms as needed.

 When hasStyles = false, where do we get Ncast?
-If the populations all have vote totals that include undervotes, we can get Ncast from them.
+If the batches all have vote totals that include undervotes, we can get Ncast from them.
 Otherwise we have to assume that both Nc and Ncast are given by the EA.

-# Claims
+## Claims

 **failNc claim** The card manifest must have Nc cards; add phantoms until you do.
 Sample over those Npop > Nc cards, and if you find an MVR that doesnt contain the contest, give it an assort value of 0.